 Scrum Elements and Tools

-This is a board the team uses to keep track of the tasks during each sprint.
+— Scrum Boards.
+This is a board the team uses to keep track of the tasks during each sprint, called Scrum Board.
 Usually, these boards have three columns: to do, doing, and done.
 You can add extra columns as needed.
-For example, you might have one called “testing” or another name “user stories.”
-You can find more information about Scrum Boards here.
+For example, you might have one called "testing" or another name "user stories."

 What is the Scrum Methodology Lifecycle?

+4. Sprint Retrospective.
 This is an opportunity for the Scrum team to review the goals they met and go over the ups and downs of the last sprint.
-If there are opportunities for improvement, teams discuss strategies for the following sprint.
-If you want to learn more about sprint retrospectives or resources, look here!
+If there are opportunities for improvement, teams discuss strategies for the following sprint with sprint retrospectives.

 The Scrum Master leads the dev team on everything related to this methodology.
 They act as facilitators, ensuring teams follow Scrum rules and processes.
 Further, Masters provide support to the development team whenever they need it.
 This support includes training, mentoring, and coaching.
 Another responsibility is to cut roadblocks that may come during development.
 Further, they work along with Product Owners to achieve a high ROI.

 Defining the product's features or characteristics relies on Product Owners.
 They're responsible for sending the product vision to the team to maximize the final value.
 Besides, the PO handles the changes in the product backlog.
 As a consequence, they ensure project deliverables adapt to evolving requirements.
 While it answers to stakeholders, this role also represents customers.
 In sum, Product Owners focus on the business edges of the project.

 The Dev Team is the one with the skills and knowledge needed to complete the project.
 Not only this include developers but also designers, writers, and testers.

 Why Should You Use Scrum Methodology?